 Moving a toilet’s location is usually such a complicated task that it is best left to the professionals.
 Unless you’re exceptionally skilled or experienced, the extensive steps required can easily lead you to mess up the project, which may result in additional repair fees.

 Then, how much does it cost to move a toilet?
 Unfortunately, the budget required for this kind of renovation is not cheap.
 At the very least, you’ll need to prepare $1000-$3000.
 For more extensive projects, the expected cost can easily skyrocket up to $6500.

 1. Depending on the toilet location

 The complication of moving a toilet location on concrete slabs doesn’t stop there.
-Even if you just relocate the fixture 6 inches or fewer, you’re bound to also relocate toilet plumbing.
+Even if you just relocate the fixture 6 inches or fewer, you’re bound also to relocate toilet plumbing.
 Such challenges will drive up the overall cost to over $6000.
-Even in the best-case scenario, the entire renovation will set you back 2 grand.
+Even in the best-case scenario, the entire renovation will set you back two grand.

 Note that the distance of relocation affects the final figure—moving the toilet 5 feet away will be more expensive than 3 feet due to the increased complexity.
 That’s not even the end of the story—the expense depends on whether a new plumbing setup is necessary as well.

 - To elaborate, if the previous setup is still usable, the matter is as simple as extending the toilet drain pipe and water supply, resulting in a lower price.